galaxyproject/training-material/topics/proteomics/tutorials/metaquantome-function/tutorial.md

   - "A functional and quantitational analysis of metaproteomic mass spectrometry data."
 time_estimation: "1h"
 key_points:
-  - "Perform quantititative and statistical analysis of metaproteomics data to study differentially expressed proteins and their functions."
+  - "Perform quantitative and statistical analysis of metaproteomics data to study differentially expressed proteins and their functions."
 contributors:
   - subinamehta
   - timothygriffin